vitelabs/vite-wiki/docs/dex/README.md

 ### Referring as Mining

   User can request invitation codes to invite friends to join the ViteX platform.
+  * **For invitees, they will**:
+    - Enjoy a **10%** discount on trading fees on the ViteX platform
+    - Get a "bonus" of **2.5%** on the transaction fees generated
+    - Get a "bonus" of **1.25%** on the market-making points generated

+  * **The inviter will**:
-The invitees will enjoy a **10%** discount on trading fees on the ViteX platform while the inviter will receive a "commission" of **5%** on all transaction fees generated by the invitees.
-This means that 5% of their invitees trading fees will get counted towards the inviter's total trading fees.
+    - Receive a "commission" of **5%** on all transaction fees generated by the invitees
+    - Receive a "commission" of **2.5%** on all market-making points generated by the invitees

   * **How to participate**:
     - Apply for a referral code at [Vite Web Wallet](https://x.vite.net)
     - If you are approved, you will get a referral code that you can send to your friends

   * **How to generate a referral code**:
-    - In order to obtain a referral code, the user will also need to pay 1,000 VITE, of which 100% will go into the shared dividend pool.
+    - In order to obtain a referral code, the user will also need to pay 1,000 VITE, of which 100% will be burned.
-    - Currently, the referral code generation will not be available to all users.
-Those who are interested need to apply for a referral code via this form.
-Later on, the referral code generation function will be added as a feature to the Vite wallet and users will be able to generate the code without having to apply.

   * **Mining reward calculation**:

     As an example, let’s say Bob gets a referral code from Alice.
-When Bob signs up and starts trading on ViteX, he gets 10% off of all trading fees (Base Transaction Fee + any applicable Zone Fees) on ViteX.
+When Bob signs up and starts trading on ViteX, he gets 10% off of all trading fees (Base Transaction Fee + any applicable Operator Fees) on ViteX.
     Alice, on the other hand, benefits from Bob’s trading activity as 5% of Bob’s accumulated trading fees count for Alice’s accumulated trading fees.
-For example, if Bob accrues $100 in trading fees and Alice accrues $200, Alice will effectively have $205 in accumulated trading fees (thus boosting the ratio of her trading fees to the total collected fees = more VX rewards).
+For example, if Bob accrues $100 in trading fees and Alice accrues $200, Alice will effectively have $205 in accumulated trading fees while Bob will have $102.5 as he is rewarded with additional 2.5% of his own trading fees.

   :::warning Note
   If you are a ViteX VIP (users who have staked 10,000 VITE to obtain a 0.1% reduction in trading fees) AND joined ViteX via a referral code, your 10% discount will be applied after the 0.1% reduction.